Oleg Tinkov: Tinkoff Beer

 In 1997 Tinkov could not find an investor for the construction of a brewery.
-Two meetings helped: an equipment supplier, with whom Tinkoff met at the Drinktec exhibition in Munich, proposed to combine the brewery with a restaurant and focus on the development of the brand; the other supplier suggested that beer be called after Tinkov's family name according to the Bavarian tradition.
+Two meetings helped: an equipment supplier, with whom Tinkoff met at the Drinktec exhibition in Munich, proposed to combine the brewery with a restaurant and focus on the development of the brand; the other supplier suggested that their beer be called after Tinkov's family name according to the Bavarian tradition.

 The initial investment amounted to one million Deutschmarks, and in August 1998 the first restaurant was opened in St. Petersburg on Kazanskaya street, 7.
 There soon appeared a line for beer in bottles.
 In 2001 a restaurant was opened in Moscow in Protochny lane, the investment in which amounted to $2 million.
 Other restaurants were opened in Samara in November 2002 and in Novosibirsk in January 2003; there were further openings in Nizhny Novgorod, Kazan, Ufa, Yekaterinburg, Vladivostok and Sochi.

 The first plant was built by the summer of 2003 with the support of Zenit Bank, which opened a credit line for Tinkoff Brewery.
-For construction of the second plant the company raised the funds through a bond issue, as well as the lkoans from Zenit Bank and the German HypoVereinsbank.
+For construction of the second plant the company raised the funds through a bond issue, as well as the loans from Zenit Bank and the German HypoVereinsbank.
 The second plant worth about $75 million was completely built on credit funds.

 Tinkoff factories produced Tinkoff beer, Tekiza, and T. While expanding, the company invested significant funds in mass marketing.
 There was even a bad experience of collaboration with photographer and director Oliviero Toscani, author of the United Colors of Benetton advertising campaigns.

 The Sun Interbrew group had shown interest in acquisition of the Tinkoff factories since, and in 2005 the transaction took place.
 It paid about $200 million for the factories and brand.
-After that Tinkov did a deal to sell nad lease back the premises of the Tinkoff restaurants to the management company Troika Dialog for about $10–12 million.
+After that Tinkov did a deal to sell and lease back the premises of the Tinkoff restaurants to the management company Troika Dialog for about $10–12 million.
 Finally in 2008–2009 the restaurants themselves were acquired by Mint Capital equity fund.